cividi/whitepaper/index.md

 Our thesis that "Algorithmic planning needs Trust models" is a central tenet of our solution for participative governance, and it needs serious commitment to develop indicators of trust.
 The idea of *Responsible tech* centers on concerns around the opacity of the processes and algorithms that are put to use in large scale data-driven projects, and proposes instruments for critical analysis, detection and intervention which can be implemented by individual developers or whole communities.

+**Stand on shoulders**

+In all of our work we are standing on the shoulders of giants: for example, in the case of Trust models we are relying on the work of visionary projects from the Electronic Frontier Foundation, Open Knowledge International, the Swiss government, prominent scientists, and digital literacy advocates to make sure that the result is a puzzle piece helping to construct a digital society, and not just a digital bazaar.

 **Let us get it right**

 Every day we have the opportunity to create something that has the potential to be the ethical compass for someone making a key decision that will influence the development of institutions or neighbourhoods around the world.
 Our platform for participative governance may play a pivotal role in the way digitally enhanced discussions of urban planning run in 2020 and beyond - if we let it.
 Efficiency and profitability are a means to an end, not the goal.